semihM/project_smok/README.md

  - Put ( or replace the original if already exists ) the created _**2229460523.vpk**_ file into the relative path _**..\Steam\steamapps\common\Left 4 Dead 2\left4dead2\addons\workshop**_

- - Launch the game and check the add-on
+ - Launch the game and make sure the add-on is checked

 # Commands
  - Commands can be used: